-Loki, the adopted brother of Thor, might technically be a villain, but notwithstanding his character is one that certainly resonated with fans of the Marvel Cinematic Universe.
-Was it the fact that he was able to outwit a slew of powerful characters in the first Avengers film and even his brother Thor in nearly every one of their encounters?
-Was it his razor-sharp wit and Machiavellian cunning?
-Or was it the fact that he found success despite being the second favorite son?
-Or was it Tom Hiddleston’s incredible acting talent?
+Despite technically being a supervillain, Loki, the adopted brother of Thor, is a character that has resonated with fans of the Marvel Cinematic Universe.
+Is it the fact that he was able to outwit a slew of powerful characters in the first Avengers film and even his brother Thor in nearly every one of their encounters?
+Is it his razor-sharp wit and Machiavellian cunning?
+Or is it the fact that he found success despite being the second favorite son?
+Or what about Tom Hiddleston’s incredible acting talent?

 In any case, Loki’s popularity was great enough to facilitate his own series on Disney+, which will follow the alternate universe version of the Trickster God (who we saw in Avengers: Endgame) and his exploits.
 Loki actor Tom Hiddleston himself took it upon himself to explain the character’s appeal in the most recent issue of Empire magazine.